No new COVID-19 cases in 33 days: PM

 “We are currently working with all stakeholders including in the private sector to develop a long term containment strategy which upholds the health of every Fijian and instils confidence in our citizens.
 Businesses and international partners have watched Fiji’s responsible return to normalcy.”

-China’s Ambassador to Fiji Xian Bo also announced an enormous support package for developing nations affected by the pandemic.
+China’s Ambassador to Fiji Qian Bo also announced an enormous support package for developing nations affected by the pandemic.

 “Chinese President made the announcement that China will provide $USD2b over the next two years to help with COVID response and socio-economic development in affected countries especially developing countries.”